OpenEvalProject/evals/manuscripts/elife-42599/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/42599/elife-42599-fig2-v2.jpg)

-**Figure 2.:** Chlamydomonas with diffusive return of kinesin-2 to the base.(a) Kinesin-2, dynein, and tubulin combine to form a complex with other IFT components in the basal pool and are injected into the flagellum.
+**Figure 2.:** (a) Kinesin-2, dynein, and tubulin combine to form a complex with other IFT components in the basal pool and are injected into the flagellum.
 The kinesin-2 motors move toward the tip of the flagellum, where the complex eventually breaks down into its constituent parts.
 Dynein motors move in the retrograde direction carrying back some, but not all IFT components.
 Specifically, kinesin motors are not part of the retrograde IFT complex and they diffuse back to the base.
-In steady-state, the injection flux , ballistic flux Ji, and diffusive flux Jb are all equal.
-(Jdb) IFT flux vs. length, comparison between the quasi-steady state approximation (Equation 4) and stochastic simulations (Appendix 1).
+In steady-state, the injection flux $J_{i}$, ballistic flux $J_{b}$, and diffusive flux $J_{d}$ are all equal. (b) IFT flux vs. length, comparison between the quasi-steady state approximation (Equation 4) and stochastic simulations (Appendix 1).
 The shaded red area represents the mean and standard deviation computed from 10 realizations of the stochastic simulations. (inset) Kinesin-2 concentration vs. position along the flagellum (steady-state approximation [Equation 31]).

 These observations motivated the development of mathematical models of flagellar length dynamics such as the balance point model (Marshall and Rosenbaum, 2001; Marshall et al., 2005).
 In the balance point model, there is a continual competition between assembly and disassembly, and either the rate of assembly, the rate of disassembly, or both, may be length-dependent.
 The steady-state length is determined by the point at which the assembly and disassembly processes come into balance.